June 10, Reading 2 – Jonah 3, 4

 “For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.”

 Jonah was not Jesus.
 He did not save anyone.
-But he points us to Jesus – Who did effectually and intentionally save His people.
-Once for all time.
+But he points us to Jesus – Who did with absolute effectiveness and steadfast intention save His people.

 * Mighty God,